friedrith/websites-screenshoter/CONTRIBUTING.md

-# Contributing to PROJECT_NAME
+# Contributing to data-mountain-windows-generator

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 ## Found an Issue?

 Thank you for reporting any issues you find.
-We do our best to test and make `PROJECT_NAME` as solid as possible, but any reported issue is a real help.
+We do our best to test and make `data-mountain-windows-generator` as solid as possible, but any reported issue is a real help.

 Please follow these guidelines when reporting issues: